Is Word-of-Mouth Marketing the Best Form of Marketing?

 They used a referral marketing tactic to drive more traffic and gave 500 MB of extra space in the cloud for recommending Dropbox to other people.
 This campaign generated a lot of positive buzz around the brand, and customers quickly spread information by word of mouth.

-This is a classic example of encouraging organic word-of-mouth marketing.
+This is a classic word-of-mouth marketing example.
 Dropbox provides a service, and if you tell your friends about it and they convert too, you get a bonus.
 And it’s not the company that is advertising directly to new customers, but their existing users are telling other people how good the product is.
 It’s a win-win.

 Coca-Cola has a similar case study as Nike.
 I’m sure you remember the hashtag #ShareACoke and personalized bottles with names.